-There is a variety of things to do in Hrísey, besides the beautiful nature, there are interesting museums to visit, a nice geothermal pool and several marked walking trails.
+There is a variety of things to do in Hrísey, besides the beautiful nature, there are interesting museums to visit, a nice geothermal pool and several marked trails.
+Also one can participate in one of the followina:

 Guided tractor rides in a hay wagon are very popular.
 Daily trips are available during the summer.
 Each trip takes about 40 minutes.
 Trips to the lighthouse, where the view is optimal and the sunset truly amazing, are also available.

+Boat trips are available for groups where one can sail around the island, get to know a bit or two about mussel farming, go fishing, bird watching or sail towards the midnight sun.

-In the oldest house of Hrísey, The House of Shark Jörundur, you will find an exhibition about the history of the island and the history of shark fishing in Iceland in earlier centuries.
+In the oldest house of Hrísey, the House of Shark Jörundur, you will find an exhibition about the history of the island and the history of shark fishing in Iceland in earlier centuries.
 The house has been renovated and brought to its original state and now hosts the Tourist Information Office during summer.

 A memorial museum of a typical working-class home from the era when the new and the old times met, is in a house called Holt located in the village.

 Find more information about trips, museums and how to book at the Tourist Information Office.
 Tel. +354 695 0077.
+Visit www.hrisey.net/en.

+The Family and Shell fish Festival

+This festival takes place in the middle of July.
+The focus of the festival is the wonderful shellfish harvested from the ocean around the island and also on offer are food tastings, games, music, campfire and dancing - all in all adds to create a great family based festival.

+Trails

-Visit www.hrisey.is.
-The Family Festival This festival takes place in the middle of July.
-Food tastings, games, music, campfire and dancing - all in all adds to create a great family based festival and fun.
-Trails There are various marked trails on the island with signs with information about the flora, fauna, geology and the island's history.
-The Energy Zone The Eastern area of Hrísey is said to be full of energy and is considered to be the second most powerful area in Iceland after Mt.
+There are various marked trails on the island with signs with information about the flora, fauna, geology and the island's history.

+The Energy Zone

+The Eastern area of Hrísey is said to be full of energy and is considered to be the second most powerful area in Iceland after Mt.
 Snæfellsjökull Glacier.
 The energy is transferred to Hrísey from the stunningly beautiful Mt.
 Kaldbakur across the fjord.
+Here you can sit down and enjoy the scenery while inhaling positive and relaxing energy.

+Flore

-Here you can sit down and enjoy the scenery while inhaling positive and relaxing energy (see map).
-Flora After sheep grazing was stopped in Hrísey in 1974, the vegetation grew back and today it is common to see woolly willow, tea-leaved willow, common juniper, birch, brushwoods (Betula nana) as well as many other species on the island in large numbers.
+After sheep grazing was stopped in Hrísey in 1974, the vegetation grew back and today it is common to see woolly willow, tea-leaved willow, common juniper, birch, brushwoods (Betula nana) as well as many other species on the island in large numbers.
 The name of Hrísey comes from the plant "hrís" (Betula nana) which covered most of the island during the settlement.

+Delicious mussels

+The sea around Hrísey is very suitable for mussels cultivation.
+The Blue Mussels are farmed organically and are very rich in Omega 3, A and D vitamins, iron and are high in protein.
+Hrísey's Shellfish Company cultivates, processes and sells high-quality mussels for the domestic market and for export.